papablazad/PISP-dev-pub.jl/README.md

 [![Build Status](https://github.com/papablazad/PISP.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/papablazad/PISP.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/papablazad/PISP.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/papablazad/PISP.jl)

-PISP stands for `Julia Parser of the Integrated System Plan`.
-It is an open-source toolkit to parse and generate structured datasets for power system studies based on the publicly available information from the Australian Energy Market Operator (AEMO) Integrated System Plan (ISP).
+**PISP** (short for *Julia Parser of the Integrated System Plan*) is an open-source toolkit for parsing and generating structured datasets for power system studies.
+It is built on publicly available information from the Integrated System Plan (ISP) released by the Australian Energy Market Operator (AEMO) for the Australian National Electricity Market (NEM)

 > [!CAUTION]
-> The released version is functional and has been extensively tested.
-However, bugs, issues and general problems may be found.
-We would appreciate if you can report them through https://github.com/ARPST-UniMelb/PISP.jl/issues
+> The current release is fully functional and has been extensively tested; however, bugs or other issues may still arise.
+We would greatly appreciate any feedback or bug reports submitted via https://github.com/ARPST-UniMelb/PISP.jl/issues

 ## Core function
+Dataset construction in PISP is performed through a single high-level function, `build_ISP24_datasets`.
+A usage example is shown below:
 ```julia
 using PISP